aredn/documentation/arednGettingStarted/installing_firmware.rst

   On Windows computers you may also use programs such as `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ and `WinSCP <https://winscp.net>`_ to connect to your device.

 Mikrotik and TP-LINK Installs
   These devices are programmed to download a boot image from an external source.
-Your computer can run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* to give the node an IP address via `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ as well as providing the firmware image via `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_.
+Your computer can run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* which can give the node an IP address via `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ as well as providing the firmware image via `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_.

   If you have a Windows computer you will need to install and configure a PXE *server*.
 The examples below use *Tiny PXE* which can be downloaded from `erwan.labalec.fr <https://erwan.labalec.fr/tinypxeserver/>`_.
 There may be other alternative Windows programs that accomplish the same goal, such as `ERPXE <https://erpxe.com/>`_ or `Serva <https://www.vercot.com/~serva/>`_.
-For TP-LINK devices you may be able to run a simple TFTP server such as `Tftpd64 <https://pjo2.github.io/tftpd64/>`_ or others.
+For TP-LINK devices you may be able to run a simple TFTP server such as `Tftpd64 <https://pjo2.github.io/tftpd64/>`_ as explained in the TP-LINK section below.

 Firmware First Install Checklists
 ---------------------------------